Skin Cancer Awareness

 We encourage everyone to get checked and protect yourself from the sun this summer.
 It’s the perfect time to talk about skin cancer – the most common cancer in the United States for men and women.
 It’s important to choose a pharmacy with a wide variety of treatment options, expert clinical support, and the care and compassion you deserve.

-• Melanoma – Much less common and develops when melanocytes (the cells that give the skin its tan or brown color) start to grow out of control.
+3. Melanoma – Much less common than basal and squamous cell cancers and develops when melanocytes (the cells that give the skin its tan or brown color) start to grow out of control1.

-• Merkel Cell Carcinoma (MCC) – is a rare type of skin cancer that starts when neuroendocrine skin cells (Merkel cells) start to grow out of control.
+4. Merkel cell carcinoma (MCC) – is a rare type of skin cancer that starts when Merkel cells in the skin start to grow out of control.
+It is also sometimes called neuroendocrine carcinoma of the skin or trabecular carcinoma2.

-• Lymphoma of the skin – when a non-Hodgkin lymphoma starts only in the skin (not in other organs or tissues).
+5. Lymphoma of the skin – when a non-Hodgkin lymphoma starts only in the skin (not in other organs or tissues)3.

-• Kaposi Sarcoma – cancer that develops from the cells that line lymph or blood vessels.
-It usually appears as tumors on the skin or on mucosal surfaces such as inside the mouth, but can also develop in other parts of the body – lymph nodes, the lungs, or digestive tract.
+6. Kaposi Sarcoma – cancer that develops from the cells that line lymph or blood vessels.
+It usually appears as tumors on the skin or on mucosal surfaces such as inside the mouth but can also develop in other parts of the body – lymph nodes, the lungs, or digestive tract4.

 Lower Your Risk